 Some people may have gaps between the teeth or small spaces between the teeth and gums.
 These spaces are likely to accumulate larger amounts of plaque and food debris throughout the day.
 You can reduce your risk of cavities in these areas by cleaning these areas as needed during the day rather than waiting until the day’s end.
 The simplest way to do this is to carry small interdental brushes, like GUM Soft-Picks, so that you can immediately remove food debris.

-Chewing gum stimulates the production saliva, and saliva is a great cavity fighter!
+Chewing gum stimulates the production of saliva, and saliva is a great cavity fighter!
 Of course, you need to make sure the gum is sugar-free so that you’re not inadvertently feeding those cavity-causing bacteria.
 The best chewing gum for fighting cavities is one containing the sweetener Xylitol.
 Xylitol is a plant-based sugar substitute that kills bacteria in the mouth.
-Ice Cubes gum contains two grams of xylitol per piece!
+Ice Cubes gum contains two grams of xylitol per piece.

 The active ingredient in teeth whitening gel, carbamide peroxide, kills the bacteria that cause cavities.
 Some people may be able to reduce their risk for cavities by wearing custom-fitted whitening trays with a 10 percent carbamide peroxide gel overnight.
 Not only will you get a bright, beautiful smile; it will be a healthier smile.